 Myalgic Encephalomyelitis (ME) is a chronic, often severely disabling disease, that affects the autonomic nervous system, immune system, endocrine system, among others.
 It afflicts over one million men, women, and children in the United States alone and as many as 17 million worldwide.
 ME is a disease that robs individuals of their health, similar to untreated HIV.
 There are those that refer to ME as non-HIV AIDS - with good cause, as the disease can leave sufferers confined to a bed, with little capacity to fend for themselves.

 August 8th has been set aside as Understanding and Remembrance Day for Severe ME.
-It is the birthday of the late severe ME patient, Sofia Mirza who died at the young age of 32 as a result of medical abuse and ignorance.
+It is the birthday of the late severe ME patient, Sophia Mirza who died at the young age of 32 as a result of medical abuse and ignorance.
 Since her tragic death in 2005, too many ME patients have succumbed to the disease due to the ongoing medical negligence.

 Severe ME patients, estimated to affect 25% of those with ME, are suffering from a harsh, disabling form of myalgic encephalomyelitis.
 These patients are isolated due to the severity of their symptoms and are often unable to leave their homes even to seek medical care.